PladsElsker/sd-webui-inpaint-difference/README.md

 # sd-webui-inpaint-difference
 ## Overview
 An A1111 extension to add a new operation mode in the `img2img` tab.
-It finds the inpaint mask to use based on the difference of two images.
+It finds the inpaint mask to use based on the difference between two images.

 ## Installation
 - Go to `extensions` > `Install from URL` in the webui